Burmese Cats & Burmese Cat Breeders

 The Cat Fanciers' Association (CFA) breed information on the Burmese implies that all survival instinct of flight or fight seems to have been bred out of them.
 However, other sources note that, while rarely aggressive with humans, Burmese cats can defend themselves quite well against other cats, even those larger than themselves.

-The accepted eye colour for the breed is gold or yellow.
+Originally, all Burmese cats were dark brown or sable in colour but are now available in a wide variety of colours including blue.
 The coat is glossy, with a satin-like finish and does not need additional grooming.
 Burmese are live longer than many other breeds, often reaching 16 to 18 years of age.
 They are small to medium in size and usually weigh around 4–6 kg.

 Burmese have a number of dog-like characteristics, and can be taught to play fetch and tag.
 The breed is comfortable with dogs and children.
 They are suitable as an indoor breed of cat and will usually stay more affectionate if kept indoors.
 Burmese keep their kitten-like interests and energy throughout their adulthood.